Quick Start Guide - Faculty Resources - LibGuides at DACC Library Skip to Main Content

 • Choose Upload a File to use files you've created.

-• Choose Blank Form to use an empty citation form -- you can add what information you know about a source you're looking for and the library will identify and add the item for you.
+• Choose Manual Entry to use an empty citation form -- you can add what information you know about a source you're looking for and the library will identify and add the item for you.

-• Choose Collection to add items from the internet that you've gathered with the Cite It! tool.
+• Choose Favorites to add items from the internet that you've gathered with the Cite It! tool.

 1. Copy the Cite It!
-Tool from your user menu.
+Tool from your settings menu in the course.

 2. Use Cite It! to capture internet links and their citation information and save them.
 Choose Collection to save them for later use or add them directly to your Reading List.
 Use links from Amazon to initiate Purchase requests.